canvas-gamification/canvas-gamification-junit-tests/src/oop/programs_with_multiple_classes/medium/q3/QuestionText.md

 # oop-programs_with_multiple_classes-medium-q1

+**Parsons**

-You want to write a program that models writing tools and stationery objects.
+- You want to write a program that models writing tools and stationery objects.
 Make a Java program with the following requirements:

 ## Pencil